 As for the film’s overwhelmingly positive response that could translate to an Oscar nod for Vega?
 It’s not going to her head.

 VEGA: At the present moment, we’re standing in a unique moment, because art is allowing us the opportunity to once again understand the right path that we should follow.
-It’s the key to being able to unlock doors that will allow us to give the next generation things that they should have.
+Art is key to unlocking those doors of [understanding].
 So we are standing at a moment where we have an amazing opportunity to leave a great legacy for the next generation, and it’s also an opportunity for artists to create… I’m just walking right now, so I’m going to cross the [Oscars] river when I get to that bridge, but, in the meantime, we don’t know where that path is going to lead us, so I’m just enjoying the process.